Industrial building destroyed by fire in Auckland’s Penrose

 The fire at the Neilson Street site created potentially toxic black smoke which saw Fire and Emergency NZ (FENZ) urge residents in Onehunga, Māngere Bridge and Favona to stay inside.

-At 8am FENZ said the threat of the toxic smoke had dissipated and the fire has been contained.
+At 8am FENZ said the threat of the toxic smoke had dissipated and the fire had been contained.

 FENZ said the building owner advised them that there is no asbestos or other hazardous substances in the building.